Brushfam/openbrush-contracts/docs/docs/smart-contracts/example/shares.md

 in this case, our lending contract, to do it.
 So we will add the `PSP22Burnable` and `PSP22Mintable` and mark the functions of these traits with the `only_owner` restriction.
-Here we are using the `#[default_impl]` macro to mark, that we want to use default implementation of the trait's method but to override the modifiers or other attributes of the method.
+Here we are using the `#[default_impl]` macro to mark, that we want to use default implementation of the trait's method but to use some modifiers or add other attributes to the method.

 ```rust
 /// override the `mint` function to add the `only_owner` modifier